Paisa Tours: Guide to Medellin and Colombia

 Further West in Park Tayrona lies Playa Neguanje.
 This long beach can be accessed by road - collectivos depart daily from Santa Marta, or you can arrange a taxi.
 At Playa Neguanje there is a restaurant, as well as a camping zone, but again no running water.
 Neguanje is a large beach, but can get busy on weekends as it fills up with day trippers from Santa Marta.

 Slightly further West from Neguaje is Villa Concha (marked Bahia Conca on the map), where again there is a camping zone, but with no facilities.
-Villa Concha can also be accessed by road.
+Villa Concha can also be accessed by road from Santa Marta.

 Here's a travel tip - check out Google Maps for detailed images of Park Tayrona - print them off before you visit, and use them to find some truely empty and idyllic beaches in Colombia.